-Perhaps unsurprisingly given my fondness for making guides for gish builds, when someone in our Discord asked for a Wild Magic Barbarian, I replied “yes, chef.”
+Perhaps unsurprisingly given my fondness for making guides for gish builds, when someone in our Discord asked for a Path of Wild Magic Barbarian, I replied “yes, chef.”
 While that may not make a ton of sense right now as the class itself doesn’t really have magic, it both feels very thematically magical and, as you’ll see in my multiclassing notes, has a really excellent pairing or two that can elevate the experience of playing this wonderful subclass.

 Even by itself, it speaks to people who are either not interested in optimizing super hard or who have already done all the optimizing they feel the need to do, and are now just looking for some fun.
 Having the core identity of the class be based around a feature that is inherently uncontrollable means that, while I can help you optimize by reminding you to keep some things in mind and letting you know what to do in each case, actually piloting this character could result in a very different experience than what I write for no matter how closely you follow it.

 But you came here knowing that already, so let’s get started.

 Table of Contents

 - Path of Wild Magic Features

 - Path of Wild Magic Feats

 - Path of Wild Magic Armor

 - Example Build – “Did he just slap me with a giant spork?”

 RPGBOT uses the color coding scheme which has become common among Pathfinder build handbooks, which is simple to understand and easy to read at a glance.